Decent-Partners/Decent-overview/README.md

 ### Introduction
 This working document will form the basis for the upcoming Decent Partners proposal to the Edgeware treasury.

-It follows from an [initial outline proposal](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project) which has been further refined here.
+It follows from this [initial outline proposal](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project).

+The proposal takes learnings from both coordinating Edgeware and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).

 By developing the proposal on Github every change is historically traceable and can be updated in line with progress.